 UCC is short for the Uniform Commercial Code, a set of laws that helps regulate business transactions in a uniform manner.

-A UCC filing, which may also be referred to as a UCC lien or a UCC-1, is a financing statement that creditors can file with the secretary of state when you take out a business loan.
+A UCC lien filing, which may also be referred to as a UCC lien or a UCC-1, is a financing statement that creditors can file with the secretary of state when borrowers take out a business loan.

 Essentially, the UCC filing states that the lender has placed a lien against one or more of your business assets.
 For instance, if you’ve taken out an equipment loan, it’ll typically be a specific collateral lien against the piece of equipment you used to secure the loan.

-In cases where you’ve taken out an unsecured loan or a merchant cash advance, the lender may use a blanket UCC filing, which places a lien on all of your company’s assets.
-This could include income streams.
+In cases where you’ve taken out an unsecured loan or a merchant cash advance, the lender may use a blanket UCC filing or blanket lien, which places a lien on all of your company’s assets.
+This could include income streams and future receivables.

 In either case, the lien placed on your assets can be used to seize those assets to satisfy the debt.
-In addition to that, many lenders (including MCA providers) will usually also require a personal guarantee so that you’ll be personally liable for the debt if your business can’t repay it.
+In addition to that, many lenders (including merchant cash advance companies) will usually also require a personal guarantee so that you’ll be personally liable for the debt if your business can’t repay it.

 How a UCC Lien Can Impact You